awaismirza/redditclone/README.md

 # Redditclone

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.0.
+This App is the project built in Awais Mirza Angular Course. : Link to

 ## Development server